AlexisZamara/HardModeRevamp/README.md

 - respawning at a bed now spawns the player on the surface within a 128-block radius around the bed's location

 ### Enchantment Changes
-- enchantments now much more exclusive with each other
-- fewer total possible enchantments on tools, armors and weapons
-- Mending and Unbreaking made exclusive with most enchantments
-- Fortune (all levels) removed from the game
+- Fortune removed from the game
+- Mending removed from the game
+- Unbreaking made incompatible with more enchantments

 #### Hostile Mob Changes
 - all hostile mobs: